smart-edge-open/specs/openness_releasenotes.md

 | Other card       | 2x PCIe Riser cards                                           |

 # Supported Operating Systems
-   - OpenNESS was tested on CentOS 7.6
+   - OpenNESS was tested on CentOS 7.6 : Note: OpenNESS is tested with CentOS 7.6 Pre-empt RT kernel to make sure VNFs and Applications can co-exist.
+There is not requirement from OpenNESS software to run on a Pre-empt RT kernel.